-First, you’ll call the customer care line at 1-844-5-LENSES to describe how you think your contact lenses are defective or somehow wrong.
+First, you’ll call the customer care line at 1-844-5-LENSES to describe how you think your contact lenses are defective or damaged.
 Then the manufacturer may need to examine the lenses.
-At that point, if the manufacturer concludes that the product was damaged, defective or somehow wrong, then ContactsDirect will replace your product at no expense.
+At that point, if the manufacturer concludes that the product was damaged, defective, or somehow wrong, then ContactsDirect will replace your product at no expense.
 It’s not a refund, but a replacement.

 We didn’t experience any of these scenarios, and from our research, it seems unlikely that you will either.
 The best way to protect yourself from incorrect products is to double-check that you enter your prescription information correctly when ordering.

 ContactsDirect isn’t the only game in town, though they are the company we found to offer the most options for insurance coverage.
 Still, for many patients, there may be compelling reasons to examine the offerings of other providers.
 Here’s how ContactsDirect stacks up against the competition.

 Before the internet was a place to buy lenses, there was 1-800 Contacts.
 They’ve grown from a telephone ordering service to become one of the most prominent online lens providers in the business.
 Their prices are competitive, but we found ContactsDirect prices to be a tad lower in most cases.
 Couple that with the fact that 1-800 Contacts doesn’t take any form of insurance, and it’s clear where you stand to save more money.